MatAik/sport/README.md

 - Registry

 The registry is a Eureka based service that is used by any microservices in the itinerary system to to register and gain information about other services.
+For cityservice and calculatorservice, the registry works both locally and in docker since both of those microservices have been assigned two default hostnames.